daattali/beautiful-jekyll/aboutjanet.md

 ### Other Interests

-Enjoys the outdoors, see her flickr site.
+Enjoys the outdoors.
 This includes hiking, camping, skiing, skating.
-Also enjoys reading and cooking.
+Also enjoys reading and cooking and taking photos.
+You can check out her photos on flickr, she now has more then 15,000 and growing.

+Cooking: Karlos
+Reading: Smashwords, the public library

 ### Location